storageos/storageos.github.io/_docs/overview/deployment.md

 ## Number of Controllers

-StorageOS can be deployed as a single-node or as multiple-node cluster.
+You can deploy StorageOS as a single-node or as multiple-node cluster:

-In a single-node deployment, most HA functionality (e.g. failover, replication) will not be available.
+* In a single-node deployment, most HA functionality (e.g. failover, replication) is not available.

-Multiple-node clusters will synchronous support volume replication and automatic failover on node or volume failure.
+* Multiple-node clusters synchronize support volume replication and automatic failover upon node or volume failure.

-We do not yet have recommendations on the practical maximum cluster members, but are very interested to hear from the community what works well (and what doesn't).
-The design does not impose any constraints, i.e. maximum number, or odd number.
+We do not yet have recommendations on the practical maximum cluster members, but are very interested in hearing from you about what works well (and what does not) in your environment.
+The design does not impose any constraints (i.e., maximum number, or odd number).

 :warning: In the ISO-based deployment, Consul is bundled to store configuration data.
-Consul requires an odd number of nodes, so we recommend that ISO-based clusters have 3, 5 or 7 nodes.
+Consul requires an odd number of nodes, so we recommend that ISO-based clusters have 3, 5, or 7 nodes.

 ## Hyper-converged, Dedicated, or Mixed-mode

 ## Deployment Method
+StorageOS offers the following deployment options:

-1. ISO Based Single node Client/Server (using ISO to deploy both Control Plane and Data Plane in one VM or Physical machine with Docker and dependencies integrated in a single Ubuntu image.
+1. ISO-based single node client/server (using ISO to deploy both the control plane and data plane in one VM or physical machine with Docker and dependencies integrated in a single Ubuntu image.
-2. ISO Based Multi-Node HA server with client running on each server and containers deployed on the same node as StorageOS for lowest latency.
+2. ISO-based multi-node HA server with a client running on each server and containers deployed on the same node as StorageOS for lowest latency.
-3. ISO Based Multi-Node HA server with remote client container install (to integrate with an existing Docker Environment running on VMWare)
+3. ISO-based multi-node HA server with a remote client container installation (to integrate with an existing Docker environment running on VMWare)
-Container based install into existing Docker Environment (available for GA).
+4. Container-based installation into existing an Docker environment (available for GA).
-4. Automated Kubernetes driven install for existing Kubernetes environment (available for GA) .
+4. Automated Kubernetes-driven installation for an existing Kubernetes environment (available for GA).
-5. Vagrant based developer edition for VirtualBox.
+5. Vagrant-based developer edition for VirtualBox.

-This documentation covers deployment types 1-3.
-Live cluster expansion is a manual process that StorageOS will assist with today, but this will be automated for GA.
-The easiest ways to test StorageOS are options 1 or 2 as the entire process is fully automated.
-If you want to test option 3, please see StorageOS Stand Alone Client Installation Guide.
-If you want to test the Vagrant install, please contact StorageOS.
+This documentation covers deployment types 1 through 3.
+Live cluster expansion is a manual process that StorageOS will assist with today.
+We will automated that process for GA.
+The easiest ways to test StorageOS is to use option 1 or 2 because the entire process is fully automated.
+If you want to test option 3, refer to the __*StorageOS Stand Alone Client Installation Guide*__.
+To test the Vagrant installation, contact StorageOS for assistance.

-Please note, this is a Beta version of the software, so should NOT be used for production under any circumstances.
-Any data stored on this storage array should assumed to be non-essential test data only and may be lost.
+**Note**: This is a Beta version of the software.
+Do NOT, under any circumstances, use this version for production.
+You should assume that any data stored on this storage array is non-essential test data and may be lost at any time.
 We are testing a zero downtime, data-in-place upgrade processes now, and this feature will be ready for GA.
-Until this is ready, assume upgrades may require re-deployment of the product and backup and restore of data.
+Until this is ready, assume upgrades may require that you redeploy the product restore data.